theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 Perhaps the most iconic feature of Swift is the availability of ***Swift Playgrounds***, which offers some kind of a sandbox within which Swift code can be executed '*on-the-fly*'.
 Even more interesting is the fact that the Playgrounds work on iPads as well!

-The only great resource that I have found for learning Swift is the free manual offered by Apple, which can be downloaded as a [PDF](link) file.
+The only great resource that I have found for learning Swift is the free manual offered by Apple, which can be downloaded as an [ePub](https://swift.org/documentation/TheSwiftProgrammingLanguage(Swift4).epub) file.
 This document is often known as '**The Swift Programming Language**'.

 ### Conclusion